byroot/activerecord-typedstore/README.md

 shop.reload
 shop.settings[:unknown] # => 'Hello World'

+# If you only want type casting and default handling without accessors

+# you can disable them store wide
+typed_store :settings, accessors: false do |s|
+  # ...
+end

+# or on a per attribute basis
+typed_store :settings do |s|
+  s.integer :age
+  s.string :postal_code, accessor: false
+end

 ```

 Type casting rules and attribute behavior are exactly the same as a for real database columns.